524119574/Front-end-Developer-Interview-Questions/README.md

 overflow
 empty div
 * Explain CSS sprites, and how you would implement them on a page or site.

-Multiple Image combined together into a single image.
+> Multiple Image combined together into a single image.
 The image then use background-position to show different part of it.
 It help to increase the page load speed since it reduce the number of HTTP request.

-* What are your favourite image replacement techniques and which do you use when? lazy loading
+* What are your favourite image replacement techniques and which do you use when?

 * How would you approach fixing browser-specific styling issues?

+> check browser

 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?

-`visibility: hidden`
+> `visibility: hidden`

 * Have you ever used a grid system, and if so, what do you prefer?

-Bootstrap
+> Bootstrap

 * Have you used or implemented media queries or mobile specific layouts/CSS?

+> Yes.

 * Are you familiar with styling SVG?

 * How do you optimize your webpages for print?

-Use an extra style sheet for printing
+> Use an extra style sheet for printing

 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.

+> Right to left

 * Describe pseudo-elements and discuss what they are used for.

+> `::after`, `::before`, `:: cue`, `::first-letter`, etc are pseudo-elements, `:hover`, `:active` are pseudo classes.

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 border-box: height and width includes the content, padding and border.
 content-box: height and width only includes the content.